All in stock items will be dispatched same day from our fully stocked warehouse

-Further examination revealed that in reality this was no crocodile, but rather the first complete Ichthypsaurus – or fish lizard- ever seen!
-This find brought Marie Anning to the attention of the scientific community and established her reputation as a first rate fossil hunter.
+Further examination revealed that in reality, this was no crocodile, but rather the first complete Ichthyosaurus – or fish lizard- ever seen!
+This find brought Marie Anning to the attention of the scientific community and established her reputation as a first-rate fossil hunter.

 Despite receiving no formal training, Anning managed to make a name for herself as one of the foremost fossil hunters of her generation.
 She taught herself anatomy, geology, and paleontology – a testament to her passion and determination – and became an expert in these fields.

-Unfortunately Anning was born into what was very much a man’s world and many doors in the scientific world were closed to her.
-In spite of this, during her lifetime she was visited by, and in correspondence with, a number of eminent scientists who sought out her valuable opinions.
+Unfortunately, Anning was born into what was very much a man’s world, and many doors in the scientific world were closed to her.
+Despite this, during her lifetime she was visited by, and in correspondence with, several eminent scientists who sought out her valuable opinions.